mpandav/tibco-cloud-usability/EMS-In-Container/Readme.md

 # TIBCO Enterprise Messaging Service in Container
 The TIBCO Enterprise Message Service™ allows you to send and receive messages from your applications in a format that conforms to the Jakarta Messaging specification (JMS).

-In this tutorial, we will try to find out how user can deploy the TIBCO EMS Server in containerized environment (docker, k8s, oc) using non-default base OS.
+---

-> **_NOTE:_**  We are using eclipse-temurin:11-jre-focal as a bsase OS to build the EMS container image; the default base OS is cent:7.
+> NOTE: We are using eclipse-temurin:11-jre-focal as a bsase OS to build the EMS container image; the default base OS is cent:7.

+---

-# How to Deploy TIBCO EMS in Container?
+# How to Run TIBCO EMS in Container?

 Let's understand how to use TIBCO EMS Server in docker or k8s env.
 I will be using EMS 10.2.1 for this tutorial purpose.